Michael Swanegan (626) 585-7783

 Cerritos, Long Beach, El Camino, LA Harbor and LA City Colleges have

 won 22 of the past 48 state titles compared to nine won

 by Orange Empire Conference schools and five by Western State

 Conference members.
 Mt.
-SAC won the state title coming out of the SCC just this past season (2012-13).
+SAC won the state title coming out of the SCC just two seasons ago.